-In its identification of three defensive strategies, this study complements and extends research on defensive professionalism (Bucher et al. 2016; Currie et al. 2012; Muzio and Ackroyd 2005) by showing how defensive strategies are discursively constituted in specific contextual conditions.
-In doing so, our study offers a number of avenues for future research.
+Our study offers a number of avenues for future research.
 First, while recognising the limitations of a single case study for statistical generalizability (Yin 2009), we suggest that our findings may be transferable across a number of professional and occupational groups.
 For instance, defensive professionalism also has significant impacts on sectors such as health care (Bucher et al. 2016b; Currie et al. 2012; McGivern and Ferlie 2007), general law (Allan, Faulconbridge and Thomas 2019; Muzio and Ackroyd 2005) and accountancy (Anderson-Gough and Grey 2000; Sikka and Willmot 1995).
 Organizations in these fields share many professional discourses with IP law firms, including their emphasis on professional autonomy, quality, and reputation (Abbott 1988); while also facing similar market-based pressures that threaten to disrupt the core of their operations.
 It may thus be interesting to adopt a discursive approach to explore variation in defensive stratgies and their impact on change implementation across different occupational groups.

 Second, our research is drawn from a mid-sized IP law firm which, while occupying a central position in the Australian marketplace, did not run global offices and operations.
 Consequently, studies that focus on variations between different types of professional firms (e.g., Empson 2007) warrant further attention.
 For instance: to what extent are the defensive patterns in our case replicated across professional firms of different size, position in the industry, location and degree of internationalization?